MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 Health modeling is an **observability exercise that combines business context with raw monitoring data to quantify the overall health of a workload**.
 It helps set a baseline against which the workload is monitored.
 The data considered should include telemetry from both infrastructure and application components.
 Additionally, it may incorporate other information necessary to achieve the quality targets of the workload.

 Modeling the health of a workload enables you to **identify drift from an expected operational state** and **make informed operational decisions** considering business impact.
 These deviations can be due to performance issues or operational degradation.
 Health modeling bridges the gap between tribal operational knowledge and actionable insights, enabling effective management of critical issues.
-It is an essential concept to maximize reliability and operational effectiveness.
+It's an essential concept to maximize reliability and operational effectiveness.

-This guide offers practical guidance about modeling health, including how to build a model which assess the runtime health of a workload and all its subsystems.
+This guide offers practical guidance about modeling health, including how to build a model which assesses the runtime health of a workload and all its subsystems.

 |Terminology|Definition|
 |---|---|